Kazula Vargas

 Rodrigo Vargas (born August 15, 1985), is a Mexican professional mixed martial artist who competed in the Ultimate Fighting Championship (UFC).
 He competes in the lightweight division.

 Mixed martial arts career

 Early career

-Starting his professional MMA career in 2011, Vargas compiled a 11–3 record fighting most for regional Mexican promotions.
-In his last fight before the UFC, Vargas knocked out former UFC fighter Mike de la Torre in 18 seconds at Combate Americas: Mexico vs. The World on May 18, 2018.
+Starting his professional MMA career in 2011, Vargas compiled a 11–3 record fighting most for Mexican promotions, among them, Jasaji Fighting League.
+In his last fight before the UFC, Vargas knocked out former UFC fighter Mike De La Torre in 18 seconds at Combate Americas: Mexico vs. The World on May 18, 2018.

 Ultimate Fighting Championship

 Vargas made his UFC debut against Alex da Silva Coelho at UFC Fight Night: Shevchenko vs. Carmouche 2 on August 10, 2019.
 He got outgrappled by Coelho throughout the fight and lost it via unanimous decision.

 Vargas faced Brok Weaver at UFC Fight Night: Anderson vs. Błachowicz 2 on February 15, 2020.
 He lost the fight via DQ when Vargas kneed Weaver in the head while he was a grounded opponent.